xendit/coding-exercises/Tooling/07. Databases/Readme.md

     Follow this [documentation](https://redis.io/topics/quickstart)

+    Test your connection with `redis-cli` in your shell.
+It should open a connection to your local redis server.

+    Install the redis node client using `npm install redis --save`

 3. Ensure mongodb is installed and running locally:

     Follow this [documentation](https://docs.mongodb.com/manual/installation/) for the community edition

+    Test your connection by using a mongo client like [Robo 3T](https://robomongo.org/) to connect to your local mongo at `localhost:27017`.

+    Install the mongo node client using `npm install mongodb --save`

 #### Database Setup, Connection, and Execution

 1. Modify the code in `src/build_sqlite_connection.js` to ensure that the tests in `tests/build_sqlite_connection.test.js` all pass.

+    You'll notice for the second test, there will be a new file in the root directory named `database.sqlite`.
+This file will contain your data so if you open a connection to this file, the data you saved will be recorded here.

+2. Modify the code in `src/build_redis_connection.js` to ensure that the tests in `tests/build_redis_connection.test.js` all pass.
+Ensure you have redis running locally before you run the test.